antonytahan/Mobile_HRI_Lab_Hub/Lab2/Readme.md

 **Summarize feedback your feedback here.**

+One of the aspects I enjoyed most about their storyboards and videos were that they focused on functional ideas for their robot.
+Each of the robot's goals had utility, and it was nice to see the differences in the ways of our ideation process.
+I also really enjoyed looking through their storyboards.
+They did an excellent job at conveying the scene and goal of the robot in an enjoyable, digestible style.

 ## Part B. Site the interaction

 Think about where the interaction you are prototyping is going to occur-- on a desk? on a floor? indoors? outdoors?